RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 ## Exceptions To Attorney-Client Privilege

-Unlike the broad duty of confidentiality which covers ALL information related to the representation whatever its source, the attorney-client privilege is NARROW and specific.
+Unlike the broad duty of confidentiality which covers *all* information related to the representation whatever its source, the attorney-client privilege is *narrow* and specific.
 As comment 3 to Rule 1.6 puts it:

 > The attorney-client privilege and work product doctrine apply in judicial and other proceedings in which a lawyer may be called as a witness or otherwise required to produce evidence concerning a client.

 The privilege comes with its own exceptions.
-Wikipedia does a good job with [a SHORT fair summary of the privilege and its exceptions](http://en.wikipedia.org/wiki/Attorney%E2%80%93client_privilege).
+Wikipedia does a good job with [a short fair summary of the privilege and its exceptions](http://en.wikipedia.org/wiki/Attorney%E2%80%93client_privilege).

 Courts permit exceptions to the attorney-client privilege when the harm caused by protecting the information is so great that public policy demands it.
 Certainly the privilige will not protect the communications of a client who is seeking advice about how to commit a fraud or crime.